-From 19 July, social distancing guidance will no longer apply.
+Social distancing rules no longer apply in law.
 This means that local authorities, owners and operators do not need to implement social distancing (2m or 1m+) in outdoor public places, and the public do not need to keep apart from people they don’t live with.
 However, local authorities, owners and operators may wish to consider that some may make a personal choice and limit their close contact.

 Local authorities, owners and operators may also wish to consider that businesses still have a legal duty to manage risks to those affected by their business and will therefore take reasonable steps to mitigate risks they identify and decide which interventions are appropriate to adopt.

 See more information on how people can stay safe and help prevent the spread of COVID-19.

-The government recommends face coverings should be worn in crowded and enclosed areas, where people come into contact with people they don’t usually meet.
+There is no longer a legal requirement to wear a face covering.
+The government suggests that people continue to wear a face covering in crowded and enclosed spaces where they may come into contact with other people they do not normally meet.
 For more information please see the guidance on face coverings.

 COVID-19 spreads through small droplets, aerosols and direct contact.
 Surfaces and belongings can be contaminated with COVID-19 when people with the infection touch them or cough, talk or breathe over them.